veronica-gi/portfolio/README.md

-# Portfolio de Verónica García Iglesias
+# Portfolio of Verónica García Iglesias

-Este es mi portfolio personal, donde muestro mis proyectos y habilidades como desarrolladora web junior.
+This is my personal portfolio, where I showcase my projects and skills as a junior web developer.

-## Tecnologías
+## Technologies

 - HTML5
 - CSS3
 - JavaScript (vanilla)
-- Diseño responsive
+- Responsive design

-## Cómo ver el portfolio
+## How to view the portfolio

-Abre el archivo `index.html` en tu navegador o visita la página publicada en GitHub Pages:
+Open the index.html file in your browser or visit the live version on GitHub Pages:

 [https://veronica-gi.github.io/portfolio/](https://veronica-gi.github.io/portfolio/)